aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/others/_index.md

   <a class="btn btn-primary" href="https://docs.aspose.cloud/cells/get-aspose-cells-cloud-status/">Read more</a>

 - **[Get Public Key](https://docs.aspose.cloud/cells/get-public-key/)**
   Obtain the RSA public key (PEM format) used to verify JWT tokens issued by Aspose.Cells Cloud.
-This key is required when you validate tokens on your server side.
+This key is required when you validate tokens on your server.
   <a class="btn btn-primary" href="https://docs.aspose.cloud/cells/get-public-key/">Read more</a>

 - **[Get Access Token with Client ID and Secret](https://docs.aspose.cloud/cells/post-access-token/)**